 Download Practice Workbook

-Let’s say, we have a dataset of the product order of a company.
-The column Order Quantity is colored based on their delivery status.
+The sample dataset showcases the product order record of a company.
+The column Order Quantity is colored based on the delivery status.
 Delivered orders are colored green and orders which are in delivery are colored orange.
-Now we can find the number of customers who either received or didn’t receive their orders by counting the same colored cells.
-The total quantity of Order Delivered or Order in Delivery can be found by adding up the same colored cells.

-Step 1: Open Macro Module in VBA Editor Window
+Step 1 – Open a Macro Module in the VBA Editor Window

-- For this, go to the Developer tab and select Visual Basic to open the VBA Editor window.
+• Go to the Developer tab and select Visual Basic to open the VBA Editor or press Alt + F11.

-- After that, right-click on the sheet name from the left panel and go to Insert > Module.
+• Right-click the sheet name and select Insert > Module.

-Insert the following code, in the Code window, opened with Module and close the VBA Editor.
+• Enter the following code and close the VBA Editor.

 Function Color_Function(rClr As Range, rRng As Range, Optional SUM As Boolean)